Adaptive Programming Study Group

 The co-ordinator of this group is Gráinne Kilcullen, Christian Aid Ireland.
 If you have an idea you wish to share, or are interested in joining the Study Group, please email Gráinne at GKilcullen@christian-aid.org

-Latest Updates from Adaptive Programming:
+Latest Updates and Resources from Adaptive Programming:

 Gráinne Kilcullen is a programme adviser for governance and human rights with Christian Aid Ireland, an international development agency working with local partners in over 40 countries worldwide.
 Previously Gráinne worked as a Communications Officer with UNESCO supporting local community radios to deliver civic and voter education to rural populations and facilitate local dialogue for increased accountability.